Man Utd injury news: Anthony Martial & Luke Shaw to miss Premier League clash with Southampton | Goal.com

 After losing their first two games of the 2019-20 campaign, to Burnley and Liverpool respectively, Southampton beat 10-man Brighton 2-0 in their last league outing prior to the 1-0 triumph over the Cottagers.

+United, meanwhile, are already playing catch-up as they attempt to improve on last season's disappointing sixth-place finish.

-United, meanwhile, are already playing catch-up and find themselves five points behind Premier League leaders Liverpool after just three matches of the season.
+The Red Devils already find themselves five points behind Premier League leaders Liverpool after just three matches of the season and know that anything but a win over the Saints will crank up the pressure, even at this early stage.